NeuCharFramework/NcfDocs/docs/start/developer/embedded_static_to_ncf.md

 ## Setting Static Resource Properties

-Select any static resource file, right-click, and choose Embedded Resource, as shown in the figure:
+Select any static resource file, right-click, and choose embedded resource, as shown in the figure:

 ![Image text](./images/embedded_static_to_ncf/resource_property.png)